uliw/esbmtk/docs/manual/manual-3.rst

 Seawater
 ~~~~~~~~

-ESBMTK provides a :py:class:`esbmtk.seawater.SeawaterConstants()` class that will be automatically instantiated when a :py:class:`esbmtk.extended_classes.ReservoirGroup()` instance
+ESBMTK provides a :py:class:`esbmtk.seawater.SeawaterConstants()` class that will be automatically instantiated when a :py:class:`esbmtk.extended_classes.Reservoir()` instance
 definition includes the ``seawater_parameters`` keyword.
 This keyword expects a dictionary that specifies temperature, salinity, and pressure for a given ``Reservoirgroup``.
 The class methods and instance variables are accessible via the ``swc`` instance.

 .. code:: ipython

-    ReservoirGroup(
+    Reservoir(
         name="S_b",  # box name
         geometry=[-200, -800, 1],  # upper, lower, fraction
         concentration={M.DIC: "2220 umol/kg", M.TA: "2300 umol/kg"},